Weather radar: Determining height

+Effective volume coverage

-A weather radar network uses a series of typical angles that will be set according to the needs.
+A weather radar network uses a series of typical angles that are set according to its needs.
 After each scanning rotation, the antenna elevation is changed for the next sounding.
-This scenario will be repeated on many angles to scan all the volume of air around the radar within the maximum range.
-Usually, this scanning strategy is completed within 5 to 10 minutes to have data within 15 km above ground and 250 km distance of the radar.
+This scenario will be repeated on many angles to scan the entire volume of air around the radar within the maximum range.
+Usually, the scanning strategy is completed within 5 to 10 minutes to have data within 15 km above ground and 250 km distance of the radar.
 For instance in Canada, the 5 cm weather radars use angles ranging from 0.3 to 25 degrees.
-The image to the right shows the volume scanned when multiple angles are used.
+The accompanying image shows the volume scanned when multiple angles are used.

 Due to the Earth's curvature and change of index of refraction with height, the radar cannot "see" below the height above ground of the minimal angle (shown in green) or closer to the radar than the maximal one (shown as a red cone in the center).

-Calibrating intensity of return
+Calibrating return intensity

 Because the targets are not unique in each volume, the radar equation has to be developed beyond the basic one.
 Assuming a monostatic radar where $G_t=A_r (\mathrm{or} \, G_r) =G$:

 where $\scriptstyle P_r$ is received power, $\scriptstyle P_t$ is transmitted power, $\scriptstyle G$ is the gain of the transmitting/receiving antenna, $\scriptstyle \lambda$ is radar wavelength, $\scriptstyle \sigma$ is the radar cross section of the target and $\scriptstyle R$ is the distance from transmitter to target.

-In this case, we have to add the cross sections of all the targets:
+In this case, the cross sections of all the targets must be summed:

 where $\,c$ is the light speed, $\,\tau$ is temporal duration of a pulse and $\,\theta$ is the beam width in radians.